Atlantic Coast Conference: Member universities

-Current members
+Full members

-The ACC has 15 member institutions from 10 states.
-Listed in alphabetical order, these 10 states within the ACC's geographical footprint are Florida, Georgia, Indiana, Kentucky, Massachusetts, New York, North Carolina, Pennsylvania, South Carolina, and Virginia.
-The geographic domain of the conference is predominantly within the Southern and Northeastern United States along the US Atlantic coast and stretches from Florida in the south to New York in the North and from Indiana in the west to Massachusetts farthest east.
+The ACC has 18 member institutions from 12 states.
+Listed in alphabetical order, these 12 states within the ACC's geographical footprint are California, Florida, Georgia, Indiana, Kentucky, Massachusetts, New York, North Carolina, Pennsylvania, South Carolina, Texas, and Virginia.
+The geographic domain of the conference is predominantly within the Southern and Northeastern United States along the US Atlantic coast, but recent conference realignment has brought it to California and Texas.
+It stretches from Florida in the south to New York in the north and from California in the west to Massachusetts farthest east.

 When Notre Dame joined the ACC, it chose to remain a football independent.
 However, its football team established a special scheduling arrangement with the ACC to play a rotating selection of five ACC football teams per season.
 For the 2020 season, due largely to the suspension of most non-conference games by other Power Five conferences due to the COVID-19 pandemic in the United States, the ACC reached an agreement to allow Notre Dame to play a full, 10-game conference schedule and be eligible to play for the ACC championship.

+The ACC is unique among power conferences in that it has a high proportion of private universities as members; eight of its 18 members are fully private institutions (not counting state-related Pittsburgh).
+By contrast, the Big 12 has three private members, the Big Ten two, and the SEC one.

-Since July 1, 2014, the 15 members of the ACC are:
+Since August 2, 2024, the 18 members of the ACC are: